-As you already know, we jump at any chance to explore our National Park System.
-But … as beautiful as they are, we also love to find scenic places that don’t necessarily attract hundreds of thousands of people.
+As you already know, we jump at any chance to have a National Park adventure.
+But, as beautiful as they are, we also love to find scenic places that don’t necessarily attract hundreds of thousands of people.

-Today, Jim Tobalski from Wandering Rose Travels is here to tell us about an unique off-the-beaten-path destination that’s every bit as majestic as the Grand Canyon.
+If you’re planning a trip to the Upper Peninsula of Michigan, guest writer Jim Tobalski, from Wandering Rose Travels, is here to tell us about a unique destination that’s every bit as majestic as the Grand Canyon.
 You’re going to love his tips for exploring Pictured Rocks National Lakeshore in Michigan.

 How to visit Pictured Rocks National Lakeshore

 I grew up only four hours away.
 So why did it take 63 years to finally visit Pictured Rocks National Lakeshore in Michigan?
 Official website here.
 My explanation is weak.
-I was intoxicated by the hype of other more famous destinations.
+I was intoxicated by the hype of other more famous destinations in the United States.

 Exploring with Pictured Rocks Cruises